-Kinderhookian formations - The Kinderhookian sequence ranges in thickness from 6 to 11 m (20 - 36 ft) reaching a maximum thickness of 20 m (65 ft) within the mapping area.
-This unit comprises three formations (in ascending order: the McCraney, Prospect Hill, and Wassonville), characterized by distinct lithologic groupings (Photo 7).
+Kinderhookian formations - The Kinderhookian sequence ranges in thickness from 6 to 11 m (20 - 36 ft) in the mapping area.
+This unit comprises three formations (in ascending order: the McCraney, Prospect Hill, and Wassonville), characterized by distinct lithologic groupings.
 These formations are separated by minor unconformities noted by the occasional thinning or absence of one or more units observed within the mapping area.
-Outcrops of Kinderhookian strata occur along Flint Creek, specifically at Starr's Cave State Preserve in the northeastern part of the mapping area (Fig. 4), as well as near the mouth of Long Creek in the southwestern corner of the mapping area.
-The old Prospect Hill quarry near the southern boundary of the mapping area also has Wassonville and Prospect Hill formations exposed.
-Excellent Kinderhookian exposures can be found east of the mapping area along the bluff line of the Mississippi River, especially at Crapo Park.
+Exposures of this mapping unit were not identified within the mapping area.

 The Wassonville Formation is typically about 4.5 m (15 ft) thick in the mapping area and is subdivided into an unnamed upper member and the basal Starr's Cave Member (formerly Starr's Cave Formation).
 The upper member is dominated by medium bedded dolomite that is variably cherty, grading into dolomitic limestone near the base.
 Faint laminations, often irregular or disturbed, are locally present within the upper member.
 The Wassonville Formation is known to be almost entirely limestone locally displaying packstone fabrics with abundant crinoid fossils.
-The Starr's Cave Member, typically less than 1.5 m (5 ft) thick when present, is a fossiliferous limestone with packstone/grainstone fabrics and is locally oolitic (Photo 8).
+The Starr's Cave Member, typically less than 1.5 m (5 ft) thick when present, is a fossiliferous limestone with packstone/grainstone fabrics and is locally oolitic.
 Crinoids (partly articulated) are the dominant fossil type of the Starr's Cave Member.
-The Wassonville Formation hosts a diverse assemblage of brachiopods (especially chonetids) with lesser amounts of blastoids, starfish, corals, bryozoans, and trilobites reported.
+The Wassonville Formation hosts a diverse assemblage of brachiopods (especially chonetids) with lesser amounts of blastoids, starfish, corals, bryozoans, and trilobites reported (Photos 11 - 13).